EyeLandMovieApp-AWA-Group18/Project-Repo/README.md

 - **react-router-dom**: DOM bindings for React Router to handle routing.
 - **web-vitals**: A library for measuring web performance metrics.
 - **react-paginate**: A React component library used to implement pagination in your application.
+- **xml2js**: A library used to parse XML data into JavaScript objects and convert JavaScript objects back into XML format.

 ## Development Dependencies